Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Singularity at of the Cauchy data of the glancing parametrix: Proof of Lemma

 \subsection{Dirichlet boundary conditions}

-To complete the proof of Proposition \ref{MELROSE} we need to discuss the modifications in the case of Dirichlet boundary conditions.
+From the point of view of glancing parametrix constructions, the Dirichlet case is simpler than the Neumann case because it is not necessary to invert the Neumann operator $\ncal$ in \cite[2.5]{M}.
+But $\ncal$ itself is a Fourier-Airy integral operator of the same kind as in \cite[p.
+263]{M}.
+See also \cite[Ch.
+X.5]{Tay2} and \cite{F} for background on the Neumann operator.
+The parametrices have the same form and so we do not repeat the details of the parametrix construction or of Propositions \ref{MLEMintro} and Proposition \ref{MLEM}.
+We only discuss the change in Cauchy data due to the two normal derivatives.

 In the notation of \cite{M}, we now take $\partial_x \partial_{x''}$ and set $x = x'' = 0$.
-This changes the amplitude in several ways.
+This changes the amplitude in several ways, all obvious from the facts that the phase and amplitude are symbols.
 From the phase, differentiation brings down a factor of

+Each derivative raises the order by $1$ and the leading order term is given by two uses of the derivative on the phase, raising the order by $2$.

 If the derivative is placed instead on the amplitude, we first have the term

 Finally we also have